appium/python-client/README.md

     - `set_value` and `set_text` methods: Please use `element.send_keys` or `send_keys` by W3C Actions
 - Removal
     - `end_test_coverage` method is no longer available
-    - `session` properly is no longer available
+    - `session` property is no longer available
-    - `all_sessions` properly is no longer available
+    - `all_sessions` property is no longer available

 ### Quick migration guide from v1 to v2
 - Enhancement